climategamechanger/curriculum/src/morea/land/outcome-land.md

 morea_sort_order: 30
 ---

-  * You understand predictions for fires, etc.
+  * (Example: You understand the predictions related to increased wild fires.)